sendbird/sendbird-platform-sdk-typescript/GroupChannelApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **gcDeclineInvitation**
+# **listChannels**
-> OcDeleteChannelByUrl200Response gcDeclineInvitation()
+> GroupChatListChannelsResponse listChannels()

-## Decline an invitation  Declines an invitation for a user to not join a [private](#4-private-vs-public) group channel.  > __Note__: This action is effective only when the `auto_accept` property of an application is set to false.
-You can change the value of the property using the [update default channel invitation preference](https://sendbird.com/docs/chat/v3/platform-api/guides/application#2-update-default-channel-invitation-preference) action, or [update a user's channel invitation preference](https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-update-channel-invitation-preference) action.  https://sendbird.com/docs/chat/v3/platform-api/guides/group-channel#2-decline-an-invitation ----------------------------
+## List group channels  This action retrieves a list of [group channels](https://sendbird.com/docs/chat/platform-api/v3/channel/channel-overview#2-channel-types-3-group-channel).
+You can use various query parameters to determine the search scope and select what kind of information you want to receive about the queried channels.
+If you want to retrieve a list of group channels that a specific user has joined, use the [list group channels by user](https://sendbird.com/docs/chat/platform-api/v3/user/managing-joined-group-channels/list-group-channels-by-user) action under the User section.  https://sendbird.com/docs/chat/platform-api/v3/channel/listing-channels-in-an-application/list-group-channels#1-list-group-channels

 ### Example